How a Free Home Appraisal Works

 If you thought the only way to get a free home appraisal was on the internet, you’d be wrong!
 Somewhere between AVMs and a licensed appraiser, a top local real estate agent is going to be able to help you find out how much your house would sell for through a CMA.

-Danielson says her office always asks people why they want to know their home value, then works with them to connect with a lender or provide the information they need.
+Danielson says her office always asks people why they want to know their home value, and then works with them to connect with a lender or provide the information they need.
 “We work with great lenders if they’re looking to refinance or cash out,” she says.
 “We try to be a resource there.
 As automated as you are, you still need people.”

 CMA pulls in characteristics an AVM might miss

 Like appraisers, real estate agents use comps as a reference point for the subject home and then make dollar adjustments based on competitive differences.
-The analysis will take into account significant features that drive or reduce value.
+The analysis takes into account significant features that drive or reduce value.
 An agent will be able to pull comps from their local MLS, giving them greater insights into the area, and will also offer to do a walkthrough of your home if you’re thinking about listing it.

 How to get a CMA